Hereditary peer: Ranks and titles

-The ranks of the peerage in most of the United Kingdom are, in descending order of rank, duke, marquess, earl, viscount and baron; the female equivalents are duchess, marchioness, countess, viscountess and baroness respectively.
-Women typically do not hold hereditary titles in their own right, except for certain peerages in the peerage of Scotland.
-One significant change to the status quo in England was in 1532 when Henry VIII created the Marquess of Pembroke title for his soon-to-be wife, Anne Boleyn; she held this title in her own right and was therefore ennobled with the same rank as a male viscount.
+The ranks of the peerage in most of the United Kingdom are, in descending order of rank, duke, marquess, earl, viscount and baron.
+The female equivalents are duchess, marchioness, countess, viscountess and baroness, respectively.
+Women typically do not hold hereditary titles in their own right, although there are a few titles still extant where they do, for example, Baroness D'Arcy de Knayth.
+One significant change to the status quo in England was in 1532 when Henry VIII created the Marquess of Pembroke title for his soon-to-be wife, Anne Boleyn; she held this title in her own right and was therefore ennobled with the same rank as a male.

 In the Scottish peerage, the lowest rank is lordship of Parliament, the male holder thereof being known as a lord of Parliament.
 A Scottish barony is a feudal rank, and not of the Peerage.
 The barony by tenure or feudal barony in England and Wales was similar to a Scottish feudal barony, in being hereditary, but is long obsolete, the last full summons of the English feudal barons to military service having occurred in 1327.
-The Tenures Abolition Act 1660 finally quashed any remaining doubt as to their continued status.
+The Tenures Abolition Act 1660 quashed any remaining doubt as to their continued status.

-Peerage dignities are created by the sovereign by either writs of summons or letters patent.
+Peerage dignities are created by the sovereign by writs of summons or letters patent.
 Under modern constitutional conventions, no peerage dignity, with the possible exception of those given to members of the royal family, would be created if not upon the advice of the prime minister.

-Many peers hold more than one hereditary title; for example, the same individual may be a duke, a marquess, an earl, a viscount, and a baron by virtue of different peerages.
-If such a person is entitled to sit in the House of Lords, he still only has one vote.
-However, until the House of Lords Act 1999 it was possible for one of the peer's subsidiary titles to be passed to his heir before his death by means of a writ of acceleration, in which case the peer and his heir would have one vote each.
-Where this is not done, the heir may still use one of the father's subsidiary titles as a "courtesy title", but he is not considered a peer.
+Many peers hold more than one hereditary title.
+For example, the same individual may be a duke, a marquess, an earl, a viscount, and a baron by virtue of different peerages.
+If such a person is entitled to sit in the House of Lords, they still have only one vote.
+Until the House of Lords Act 1999, it was possible for one of the peer's subsidiary titles to be passed to his heir before death by means of a writ of acceleration, in which case the peer and his heir would have one vote each.
+Where this is not done, the heir may still use one of the father's subsidiary titles as a courtesy title, but he is not considered a peer.